 - group copies of handout CDV Figure

-Before class, choose one of the Core Democratic Values (from the handout below) to analyze with the whole group.
+Before class, choose one of the Core Democratic Values (from the handout below) to analyze with the whole group (as model for doing it on their own).
 Display the value over an outline of a gingerbread person.
 Start the lesson by asking the students to think/pair/share about what this value/principle looks in a country/community/classroom.

 - Together, come up with a simple description of that CDV (or what the value looks like).
 Write this description inside the gingerbread shape.